 Everyday people have had amazing, almost mysterious success.
 A client of mine with serious arthritis found relief when he started practicing mindfulness meditation.
 The simple act of being present in the body, listening, observing non-judgmentally can bring to the surface what the body needs to heal itself.

 It’s possible, with mindfulness, to shift decade old belief patterns that keep us stuck and fill us with despair.
 Frequent feelings of hopelessness can bring us to the brink of suicide.
 Often, in my experience, some of the most gregarious acting people shock us with the decision that they cannot continue with life.

-Mindfulness has been found to affect the structure and neural patterns present in the brain.
+Mindfulness affects the structure and neural patterns present in the brain.

 I was convinced that psychotherapy was the only way to learn to change.
-We had to learn the origin of our thoughts and beliefs, talk about them and learn to change them.
+I believed we had to learn the origin of our thoughts and beliefs, talk about them and learn to change them.
 It is long and laborious, but understanding the origins of our dysfunction seemed the only way out for a long time.

 Yet…….mindfulness is the alternative!